 Your first step is not to focus on overcoming this sales objection blow-off, and most of the time it is a blow-off, not an actual statement of truth.
 Your first focus is within.

-When you hear “not interested” as a sales objection, your decision-maker may actually by saying one of these things.
+Effective “not interested” rebuttals start by knowing your decision-maker may actually by saying one of these things.

 “I don’t understand what they do so “I’m not interested.””